 This is why my biggest rule in the Wife Behind the Fire group is to balance a negative post with a positive.
 If there are multiple negative posts every time someone logs into the group, they will stop checking in OR they will add more negative posts themselves.
 It breeds quickly.

-Does this mean that you should shut all people who aren’t super happy out of your life?
 Not at all.
 We all have important people in our lives whom we love and cherish even if they don’t have the sunniest outlook on life.
 Plus, we all have happier, and sadder seasons in our lives.
-It would be horrible if we avoided loved ones during tough times.
+It would be horrible if we avoided loved ones during tough times when they need us.
+I mean we can’t expect others to be there if we aren’t.

 Along the same lines, you want to be careful about the negative and sad people around you and how they affect your own mood.
 When you’re having a hard time and are struggling with your own happiness levels, it may be better to avoid people that you know will bring you further down.
 Those are the times when you want to spend with your team of cheerleaders, or your happiness support system.
 Again, this doesn’t mean that you need to completely shut people out of your life, just take note of their energy and how they affect you and spend time with them accordingly.